mrINEX/learn-English/README.md

 13.06
 words: [count counted], [suggest suggested], [support supported], [wait waited], [last lasted], [note noted], [sound sounded], [decide decided], [include included], [study studied], indicate, create, collect, want, protect
 sentence: He always supports us.
 Count from one to ten.
 I translated the text.
 You have to count the children.
 I decided to start learning English.
 We decided to stay here.
 [What does it include?]
 We can not decide.

+15.06
+words: suddenly, [ask asked], [walk walked], [check checked], [drop dropped], [hope hoped], [develop developed], [notice noticed], [produce produced, reduce reduced], promise, expense, [laugh laughed],
+sentence: [He asked me where to go.]
+You helped me a lot.
+He [suddenly] stopped the car.
+[I hoped for the best.
+He developed this company.
+I noticed a mistake.]
+He helped us to develop this company.
+She laughed at me.
+Do not forget to wash your hands.